brunodifranco/project-insuricare-ranking/README.md

 - 30.6 times faster than AdaBoost
 - 63.2 times faster than Random Forest

-<p align="justify"> At first glance the models performances don't look so great, and that's due to short amount of variables, on which many are too categorical or binary, or simply those don't have much information content.
+<p align="justify"> At first glance the models performances don't look so great, and that's due to short amount of variables, on which many are categorical or binary, or simply those don't contain much information.

 However, <b>for this business problem</b> this isn't a major concern, since the goal here isn't finding the best possible prediction on whether a customer will buy the new insurance or not, but to <b>create a score that ranks clients in a ordered list, so that the sales team can contact them in order to sell the new vehicle insurance</b>.</p>

-After tuning LGBM's hyperparameters using [Bayesian Optimization with Optuna](https://optuna.readthedocs.io/en/stable/index.html) the model performance has improved:
+After tuning LGBM's hyperparameters using [Bayesian Optimization with Optuna](https://optuna.readthedocs.io/en/stable/index.html) the model performance has improved on the Precision at K, and decreased on Recall at K, which was expected:

 <div align="center">